Promoting Supply Chain CSR

 Overview of the Global Supply Chain

-In August 2022, a VE solutions fair, the VE Exhibition, was held at SATL, Sharp’s production base in Thailand, with outstanding suppliers in Thailand being invited to attend.
+In December 2023, a supplier conference (large-scale business meeting) promoting VE※ was held at SMV, Sharp’s production base in Vietnam, with several dozen outstanding suppliers in Vietnam invited to attend.

 At this event, products were broken down into their component parts and displayed.
-Local suppliers and SATL engineers and purchasing representatives engaged in lively discussions aimed at improving the value of these products.
+Local suppliers and SMV engineers and purchasing representatives engaged in lively discussions aimed at improving the value of these products.

 Promoting CSR across the Entire Supply Chain